conorotompkins/pgh-crime/Data_Problem_Analysis.md

 There appears to be significant data quality issues with the Neighborhood designations

-Many Neighborhoods have incidents reported in multiple zones
+Many Neighborhoods have incidents reported in multiple Zones

 ``` r
 df_zone_nbh <- df %>%